scipopt/ipet/README.md

         deactivate

-2. (*optional* step to install the graphical user interface, for command line only skip to next step) Install PyQt4 bindings inside your virtual environment by calling the provided script, which assumes that you are running inside the virtual environment "venv" or the one specified by the optional path.
-The script will ask you to carefully read and accept the license agreement for using PyQt4 bindings.

-        ./install-pyqt4-in-virtual-environment.sh [optional path to virtual environment root]

-3. Execute the command (note that it does no longer require to mention python3 because we are running inside the virtual environment)
+2. Execute the command (note that it does no longer require to mention python3 because we are running inside the virtual environment)

         pip install .

-4. As a developer, it might be useful to call the following command instead:
+3. As a developer, it might be useful to call the following command instead:

         pip install -e .